MET Computer Science Academic Policies Manual

 5.1 Academic Conduct Code

-All students entering Boston University are expected to maintain high standards of academic honesty and integrity.
-It is the responsibility of every student to be aware of the Academic Conduct Code’s contents and to abide by its provisions.
-The Academic Conduct Committee of each BU school or college is composed of students, faculty and staff, and has jurisdiction over all charges of academic misconduct brought against students.
+All students entering Boston University are expected to uphold high standards of academic honesty and integrity.
+It is the responsibility of every student to be aware of the contents of the Academic Conduct Code and to abide by its provisions.
+The Academic Conduct Committee of each BU school or college, composed of students, faculty, and staff, has jurisdiction over all charges of academic misconduct brought against students.

 5.2 Communication

-Candidates are expected to display satisfactory ability to communicate in research papers, reports, written analyses, examinations and classroom and/or online discussions.
-All work shall be judged not only for content and style, but also for clarity, analytical competence and effectiveness.
+Candidates are expected to demonstrate satisfactory ability to communicate through research papers, reports, written analyses, examinations, and classroom and/or online discussions.
+All work will be evaluated not only for content and style but also for clarity, analytical competence, and effectiveness.

 5.3 Professional Behavior

-In accordance with MET student academic conduct standards, candidates are required to maintain high standards of professional behavior in their courses, and may be subject to dismissal if their behavior interferes with their classmates study or does not, in the opinion of the faculty, represent acceptable behavior.
+In accordance with MET student academic conduct standards, candidates are required to maintain high standards of professional behavior in their courses.
+They may be subject to dismissal if their behavior interferes with their classmates’ studies or does not, in the opinion of the faculty, represent acceptable conduct.

 5.4 Good Academic Standing

-A degree candidate must earn a cumulative grade point average of at least 3.0 (B) to be in good academic standing.
-When a student has taken more courses than required to meet the graduation requirements, a subset of those courses may be selected for the purposes of graduation, provided that the subset meets all degree requirements and the GPA computed over that subset is at least 3.0.
+A degree candidate must earn a cumulative grade point average of at least 3.0 (B) to be considered in good academic standing.
+When a student has completed more courses than required to meet graduation requirements, a subset of those courses may be selected for graduation, provided that the subset meets all degree requirements and that the GPA calculated over that subset is at least 3.0.

 5.5 Academic Probation

 Graduate student academic status is reviewed by the department at the end of each semester.
-Graduate students not in good standing at the end of a semester will be placed on academic probation.
-Good academic standing is defined by:
+Graduate students who are not in good standing at the end of a semester will be placed on academic probation.
+Good academic standing is defined as follows:

 - A semester grade point average of at least 3.0